ygguser/peers_updater/README.md

 ./peers_updater -p
 ```

-Updating peers in the configuration file at the specified path (two peers will be entered):
+Updating peers in the configuration file at the specified path (two peers will be added):

 ```
 sudo ./peers_updater -c /home/user/tst/yggdrasil.conf -n 2